-Ellen Ericson is a Newfield graduate who completed her training in June 2015.
+This post was written by Ellen Ericson, a Newfield graduate of the Coaching for Personal & Professional Mastery program.
 We reached out to her to see what she’s up to and so she could share her Newfield experience with our readers.

 “People are making an impact every day and yet they don’t take the time to acknowledge it.”